 Psychologists in Melbourne COVID-19: Psychology services are essential under stage 4 restrictions.
 As such in-person consultation is offered where phone consultation is deemed unsafe.
 If you have fever, any mild cold, flu or COVID-19 symptoms (symptom checker), or have been in contact with a suspected case, or directed to self quarantine you must not attend the practice.
 Extra measures have been implemented for health and safety.
 Individual circumstances and risk factors are being considered and planned for each person separately.

-Clinical Private Practice Psychologist Hawthorn, and Clinical Psychoanalysis Melbourne Day & Evening
+Clinical Private Practice Psychologist Hawthorn & Clinical Psychoanalyst Melbourne Day & Evening

 As a psychologist in Melbourne I work with individual adults, children and adolescents (6-16 years) who come with a wide range of problems.
-Areas of clinical interest are relationship and intimacy problems, stress, anger, feelings of emptiness, suicidal thoughts, existential problems, questions of identity as well as LGBTIQ issues, addictions, anxiety disorders, social phobia and panic attacks, bipolar disorder and depression, marital discord, parenting and family problems.
-I had further advanced training in clinical psychoanalysis (Lacanian) and may offer such treatment if deemed appropriate in Hawthorn. فارسی
+Areas of clinical interest are male and female sexual problems, relationship and intimacy problems, stress, anger, feelings of emptiness, suicidal thoughts, existential problems, questions of identity as well as LGBTI issues, addictions, anxiety disorders, social phobia and panic attacks, bipolar disorder and post-natal /depression, marital discord, parenting and family problems.
+I had further clinical training in clinical psychoanalysis (Lacanian) and may offer such treatment if deemed suitable in Hawthorn. فارسی

-If you are seeking an appointment with me please use the online form.
+If you are a new or former patient please use the secured intake form to request an appointment with me.
 Please clearly describe your request.
-Requests for appointments are usually responded to within 1-2 business days.
+I usually respond within 2-3 business days.
 The information that you provide in your self-referral informs the nature of my engagement with you.
-For all other enquiries you can leave a message 0433 781 919.

-I am a psychologist and psychoanalyst in Melbourne offering:
+I am a psychologist and clinical psychoanalyst in Melbourne offering: